node-modules/urllib/README.md

 [download-url]: https://npmjs.org/package/urllib

-Request HTTP URLs in a complex world — basic and digest authentication, redirections, cookies, timeout and more.
+Request HTTP URLs in a complex world — basic and digest authentication, redirections, timeout and more.

 ## Install